 Chris rounded out his content with a strong intro and conclusion that made his blog post feel more like, well, a blog post.

-Believe it or not, but creating something super-useful isn’t that hard.
+Believe it or not, creating something super-useful isn’t that hard.

-You just need to give your content that extra umph that most people are too lazy to add.
+You just need to give your content that extra oomph that most people are too lazy to add.

 Case in point: Chris’s post.

 Chris told people the exact license each free stock photo site had: